espimarisa/hibiki/.github/PRIVACY_POLICY.md

 - Command Responses: some commands, such as the con fig or createCommand commands, ask for a response.
 We will store the msg.content data in order to send that response at a later time.

 ### Closure
 We do not, and never will, sell or redistribute any user or guild data.
-If you wish for us to remove all data belonging to you or your guild, contact one of the developers or email `espi@lesbian.codes`.
+If you wish for us to remove all data belonging to you or your guild, contact one of the developers or email `contact@espi.me`.
 Additionally, we do not view any sensitive information (oAuth tokens, for example) and keep your data secure.